szimszon/tb-filelink-seafile/README.md

 Install
 -------

+Go to the http://store.oregpreshaz.eu/seafile_for_filelink/ site and download the xpi.
+Than install it in Thunderbird.

-For now you can only get the code:
+Or grab the code:

 https://github.com/szimszon/tb-filelink-seafile/archive/master.zip